mszpiler/postman-soapui-training/README.md

 During this training you will learn:

+- How to automate Rest API backend tests
 - How to create simple and complicated requests GET, POST PUT.
 - How manage variables which are used in requests and in specific steps.
 - How to create test suite with many Rest API requests related to each other